Stowe Skiing at a Glance:

 Stowe’s local skiers line up for first quad at 7:30am on weekends, 8am midweek.
 Stowe’s toughest trails, namely Starr and Goat, haven’t gotten any tamer with age.
 But Stowe’s more forgiving runs – Lord and Sunrise remain scenic and serene.
 If you have tackled your “10 by 10,” a Stowe locals’ thing, you start craving fondue lunch with a view at The Cliff House, in the Tyrolean lodge at 3,625’ atop the iconic red Stowe gondola.

-Stowe Mountain Resort is now owned by Vail Resorts, we anticipate the slopes will become busier, with the Epic Pass being so affordable for 14 ski resorts.
+Stowe Mountain Resort is EPIC! now owned by Vail Resorts, so the slopes are busier, with the Epic Pass being so affordable for 15 ski resorts (half $ of a previous Stowe-only pass).
 We suggest you ski Stowe midweek, and stay at The Stowe Mountain Lodge for luxury, alpine concierge service, and spa.
 Be sure to take a trip down the Mountain Road to the charming village of Stowe for shopping, and dinner at Stowe’s top restaurants.